 As if that’s not enough.

-It offers loyal customers a free product in exchange for their honest reviews.
+Testimonials as social proof examples offer loyal customers free products in exchange for their honest reviews.
 These reviews are labeled with a special badge to distinguish them from the rest of the customers.
 This is a great strategy to boost customer retention.

 Image via Krave Beauty